Neutron-quark stars: Discerning viable alternatives for the higher-density part of the equation of state of compact stars: Introduction

-Joint information, including the NICER mass-radius inference of PSR J0030+0451, PSR J0740+6620 and PSR J0437-4715~\cite{2019ApJ...887L..21R,2019ApJ...887L..24M,2021ApJ...918L..27R,2021ApJ...918L..28M,Choudhury:2024xbk}, tidal deformability from the GW170817 event~\cite{2019PhRvX...9a1001A}, and \textit{ab-initio} calculations from nuclear physics, such as chiral effective field theory (ChEFT)~\cite{2019PhRvL.122d2501D} near $n_0$ and perturbative QCD~(pQCD) at ultra-high densities~\cite{PhysRevD.81.105021,2021PhRvL.127p2003G}, have provided statistical constraints on the EOSs and the associated sound speed in a model-agnostic manner.
-The square of the speed of sound $c_s^2$ versus density around 2-4 $n_0$ has been found to be nonmonotonic, featuring at least one peak, exceeding the conformal limit ($c_s^2 =c^2/3$)~\cite{2023SciBu..68..913H,Altiparmak:2022bke,OmanaKuttan:2022aml,Brandes:2023hma,Annala:2023cwx}, suggesting that the matter within massive NSs is not purely hadronic.
-Indeed, the observationally preferred EOS stiffens at a rate greater than predicted by typical nucleonic descriptions.
-This result arises from statistical analyses taking into account the existence of a NS with 2.08 $ M_{\odot} $~\cite{2020NatAs...4...72C} (or $\sim$ 2.3$M_{\odot}$, from the optical lightcurve of the black widow pulsar~\cite{2022ApJ...934L..17R}, or mass function~\cite{Shao:2020bzt, PhysRevD.109.043052}), the stringent theoretical and experimental constraints around $n_0$, and the fact that the radii for a 1.4 and a 2.1 $ M_{\odot}$ NS are found to be similar~\cite{2023SciBu..68..913H, Rutherford:2024srk, Tang:2024jvs}.
+Joint information, including the NICER mass-radius inference of PSR J0030+0451, PSR J0740+6620 and PSR J0437-4715~\citep{2019ApJ...887L..21R,2019ApJ...887L..24M,2021ApJ...918L..27R,2021ApJ...918L..28M,Choudhury:2024xbk}, tidal deformability from the GW170817 event~\citep{2019PhRvX...9a1001A}, and \textit{ab-initio} calculations from nuclear physics, such as chiral effective field theory (ChEFT)~\citep{2019PhRvL.122d2501D} near $n_0$ and perturbative QCD~(pQCD) at ultra-high densities~\citep{PhysRevD.81.105021,2021PhRvL.127p2003G}, have provided statistical constraints on the EOSs and the associated sound speed in a model-agnostic manner.
+The square of the sound speed $c_s^2$ has been found to be nonmonotonic as a function of density around 2-4 $n_0$, featuring at least one peak, exceeding the conformal limit ($c_s^2 =c^2/3$)~\citep{2023SciBu..68..913H,Altiparmak:2022bke,OmanaKuttan:2022aml,Brandes:2023hma,Annala:2023cwx}, suggesting that the matter within massive NSs is not purely hadronic.
+Indeed, in observationally preferred EOSs, the sound speed around 2$n_0$ grows with density at a rate greater than predicted by typical nucleonic descriptions.
+This result arises from statistical analyses that take into account the existence of an NS with 2.08 $ M_{\odot} $~\citep{2020NatAs...4...72C} (or $\sim$ 2.3$M_{\odot}$, from the optical lightcurve of the black widow pulsar~\citep{2022ApJ...934L..17R}, or mass function~\citep{Shao:2020bzt, PhysRevD.109.043052}), the stringent theoretical and experimental constraints around $n_0$, and the fact that the radii for a 1.4 and a 2.1 $ M_{\odot}$ NS are found to be similar~\citep{2023SciBu..68..913H, Rutherford:2024srk, Tang:2024jvs}.
 The EOS softening in massive NSs, instead, stems from the pressure constraint from pQCD.
-Therefore, conventional first-order phase transitions~(1PTs) occurring at an intermediate density, where the observed $c_s^2$ peak is located, are disfavored, as such transitions involve a jump in energy density and thus induce EOS softening instead.
-To reconcile rapid stiffening with the expected appearance of quark degrees of freedom, quark-hadron crossover (QHC) scenarios are proposed~\cite{Masuda:2012ed,Baym:2019iky,Kojo:2021wax}, which, unlike 1PT models, stiffen the EOS during the hadron-quark transition~\cite{Kojo:2021ugu,PhysRevLett.132.112701}.
+Therefore, conventional 1PTs occurring at an intermediate density, where the observed $c_s^2$ peak is located, are disfavored, as such transitions involve a jump in energy density and thus induce EOS softening instead.
+To reconcile rapid stiffening with the expected appearance of quark degrees of freedom, quark-hadron crossover (QHC) scenarios are proposed~\citep{Masuda:2012ed,Baym:2019iky,Kojo:2021wax}, which, unlike 1PT models, stiffen the EOS during the hadron-quark transition~\citep{Kojo:2021ugu,PhysRevLett.132.112701}.